prog4biol/pfb2024/unix.md

   ![Settings](images/github-userbar-account-settings.png)

-2. In the "Access" section of the sidebar, click  SSH and GPG keys.
+2. In the "Access" section of the sidebar, click  "SSH and GPG keys".

-3. Click New SSH key or Add SSH key.
+3. Click New SSH key or Add SSH key. https://github.com/settings/keys
 ![Add SSH key](images/github-ssh-add-ssh-key-with-auth.png)

 4. Add a title, for example "PFB CSHL KEY"